ankush91/Ner/README.md

 * Our project requires approximately 500 MB of disk space, but allowing at least 1 GB advisable.
 * Control+Z interrupts execution at any point.

-# NOTE:
-Our last training set was of size less than 100.
-Therfore it isn't the fully trained model.
-If the full model has to be trained first then use 'python control.py'

 # Licensing Information For Packages:
 * Stanford NER is licensed under the GNU GPL (v2 or later)
 * Stanford CoreNLP licensed under the GNU GPL (v3 or later)